I am sure you wonder what a good processor speed for a laptop is?

 Moderate Work: Processional Office Work, Casual Editing / Gaming

-For this, you can get a primary Intel Core i3 or a Ryzen 3 processor.
-You don’t reasonably need to go into the mainstream processor lines for office work that deals with excel sheets, report writing, etc.
+You can get a primary Intel Core i3 or a Ryzen 3 processor for this.
+You don’t reasonably need to go into the mainstream processor lines for office work that deals with Excel sheets, report writing, etc.

 - Lower Performance: Intel Pentium 10110U – 2.10 GHz (base) – 4.10 GHz (Turbo)